Today, I know a lot of parents today are going to be looking for resources on how to homeschool their children.

 - Work on handwriting – This is a lost art.
 Work with your children to teach them how to write in cursive and print neatly.
 Make an art project out of your favorite Bible verses.
 This is probably something we all need to practice more.

+Many people are looking for online resources to use when homeschooling their children.
 Here are some links our Tope Family recommend…

 BibleProject (https://bibleproject.com/) is a nonprofit animation studio that produces short-form, fully animated Bible videos and other Bible resources to make the biblical story accessible to everyone, everywhere.
 We create 100% free Bible videos, podcasts, and Bible resources to help people experience the story of the Bible.
 From page one to the final word, we believe the Bible is a unified story that leads to Jesus.